-Teaching of Mathematics Paper Code: B.Ed.
-201/A/B Max.
-Marks - 100
+Paper 7 : Teaching of Mathematics Paper Code: B.Ed.
+201/A/B

-Objectives: After going through this course students teacher will be able to -
+Objectives: After going through this course students teacher will be able to - iii.
+Understand school mathematics curriculum iv.
+Understand approaches and strategies in teaching and learning of mathematics.

 - i.
 Understand meaning, nature and scope of mathematics - ii.
-Develop an insight into aims and objectives of teaching school mathematics - iii.
-Understand school mathematics curriculum - iv.
-Understand approaches and strategies in teaching and learning of mathematics.
+Develop an insight into aims and objectives of teaching school mathematics